r57zone/EasyReminders/README.md

 Reminder apps for Windows.
 Add a reminder for a specific day, day and month, or every month and get a notification at the selected time.

 ## Setup
-1. Unzip the [notifications app](https://github.com/r57zone/Notifications), for example, to `C:\Program Files` and run 1 time.
+1. Unzip the [notifications app](https://github.com/r57zone/Notifications), for example, to `C:\Program Files\Notifications` and run 1 time.
-2. Unzip EasyReminders, also to `C:\Program Files`.
+2. Unzip EasyReminders to `C:\Program Files\EasyReminders`.
 3. For autorun, add a shortcut to the "Reminders.exe" program to startup - Windows `%AppData%\Microsoft\Windows\Start Menu\Programs\Startup`.
 4. You can also install ["Notification Center"](https://github.com/r57zone/Notification-center) to see a reminder if you leave your computer.